learnk8s/learnk8s.io/src/askExpert201903/content.md

 ### More options

-If neither Ambassador or Kong are suitable for what you do, you should check out the following alternatives:
+If neither Ambassador or Kong is suitable for what you do, you should check out the following alternatives:

 - [Tyk](https://tyk.io/) is an open source API gateway that can be deployed as an Ingress.
-- You could [build your own API gateway Ingress using Ballerina](https://ballerina.io/learn/by-guide/api-gateway/) — a Cloud Native programming language
+- You could [build your API gateway Ingress using Ballerina](https://ballerina.io/learn/by-guide/api-gateway/) — a Cloud Native programming language

 ## 3. Is there any tool to visualise the dependency between YAML files?